zeospec/bangalore.python.org.in/_posts/2017-06-03-how-bangpypers-is-run.md

 Next format is the workshop.
 Workshops are a complete hands-on event for a half day or full day.
 The one or two speakers come together and handle a session.

 The last format is Dev Sprint.
 Dev Sprint is a half a day or full day event.
 The developers visit the premise and work on the FOSS projects.
-Sometimes maintainers of the projects attend the event and help participants contributors.
+Sometimes maintainers of the projects attend the event and help participants contribute.

 All three event formats take different effort to organize.
 For example, talks and dev sprint require a higher degree of co-ordination to find speakers and mentors.